OSS-BOF-eResearch-2022/oss-bof-repo1/bof-summary.md

 This is _our_ document to help you get started in the world of open-source code development.
 Add your ideas and thoughts by creating new [issues](https://github.com/OSS-BOF-eResearch-2022/oss-bof-repo1/issues), or by commenting on exisiting [issues](https://github.com/OSS-BOF-eResearch-2022/oss-bof-repo1/issues).
 Make suggestions to improve this document by opening a [pull-request](https://github.com/OSS-BOF-eResearch-2022/oss-bof-repo1/pulls).
 Each [pull-request](https://github.com/OSS-BOF-eResearch-2022/oss-bof-repo1/pulls) should address an [issue](https://github.com/OSS-BOF-eResearch-2022/oss-bof-repo1/issues).

+To help you getting started, we laid down a few themes below.
+These can be changed, tweaked and expanded using the above process.

+Happy hacking!

 ## Join or start your own project?